-Traditionally, the term refers to a person who has a business idea and is willing to take a risk to implement that idea, taking the role of the leader of the company or organization and assuming full responsibility for its execution, success, or failure.
-A more modern interpretation of the term usually associates entrepreneurship with innovative ideas and conjures up ideas of creativity and inventiveness.
-The term usually refers to someone will typically be in charge of the entire business, including all employees and will oversee all departments or aspects of the business.
+An entrepreneur refers to a person who has a business idea, and who is willing to take a risk to implement that idea; also taking the role as a leader of the company or organization and assuming full responsibility for its execution, success, or failure.
+A modern interpretation may associate being an entrepreneur with innovative and creative ideas for online use, and with someone who can use the power of the internet to fill a niche.

 Skills and attributes required include:

-There is no specific qualification that makes someone an entrepreneur.
-Often it is the personal attributes that enable the person to be successful rather than their specific experience in the business world.
-A good idea and a well-executed plan are often all that is required to create a successful venture.
+There are no specific qualifications that will guarantee a successful career as an entrepreneur.
+Most often, it is one's strong personal attributes that enable the person to become successful rather than their specific experience in the business world.

 Generally the workplace will be office-based, but it may vary.
-The size of the workplace will depend on the size of the venture and may start in a small office and grow to a large corporation.
+The size of the workplace will depend on the size of the venture and may start at home or in a small office and grow to a large corporation.
 For some ventures, the workplace will be dependent on the specific idea or industry, for example a sporting venture may require a sports facility and this would serve as the workplace.
-The workplace will be dependent on the venture or idea itself and will have to be carefully designed to fulfil all the requirements of the business.